mattmaynes2/aria/reports/final/6-Appendix/D-Development/2-Technology.md

 ###### Quality Control {-}

-To ensure that the code for the hub gateway was adequate and dependable, multiple testing techniques are used.
+To ensure that the code for the hub gateway was adequate and dependable, multiple testing and validation techniques are used.
 First, the gateway code goes through a static analysis tool called **JSHint** that checks for syntax and lexical errors.
 This phase quickly indicates where issues may lie in code before it is even tested.

 Static testing is quick and often useful but does not test the execution of the gateway.
 In order to dynamically test this gateway, the **Mocha** unit testing framework was added.
 This framework provides a behaviour driven development (BDD) testing language for creating unit tests for the gateway.

 ##### Web Client {-}